 Once that’s done, we move into Feedback and Homeostasis, which is a completely separate topic (and could be taught anywhere in the course).

 Objectives for Cell Division and the Cell Cycle (Topic 4.6)

-You can see the College Board’s original objectives for Topic 4.6 in their Course and Exam Description, or in my condensed version of the same document.
+You can see the College Board’s original objectives for Topic 4.6 in their Course and Exam Description, or in my condensed version of the same document (links are above).
 Here are these objectives in student-friendly form.

 - Compare and contrast cell division in prokaryotes and eukaryotes (binary fission v. mitosis).

 - Describe the functions of cell division in eukaryotes (asexual reproduction; growth and repair).

 - Explain the phases of the cell cycle (interphase, G1, S, G2, M)

 - Explain the importance of the G0 phase.

 - Describe, on a big-picture level, what happens in mitosis (cloning of a parent cell’s entire genome into two genetically identical daughter cells)